 Oral contraceptive pills.
 Some types of oral contraceptive pills help women who have acne.
 The most effective contain a hormone blocker (for example cyproterone), which reduces the amount of oil the skin produces.

 Isotretinoin capsules (Roaccutane).
-This powerful treatment has the potential to cause a number of serious side effects and can be prescribed only by a medical practitioner or dermatologist.
+This powerful treatment has the potential to cause a number of serious side effects and can be prescribed only by our Consultant Dermatologist.
 Suitable for moderate to severe acne.